 Load lifters?
 Daisy chains?
 Lumbar support?
-There are an overwhelming number of backpack parts, we know!
+There are an overwhelming number of different elements on a backpack, we know!
 If you don’t know what all of them are or what purpose they serve, never fear!
-In this guide, we’ll take you through all of the basic parts of a backpack so that you’re fluent in the lingo of backpack anatomy.
+In this guide, we’ll take you through all of the basics so that you’re fluent in the lingo of backpack anatomy.

 Once you’ve learned all about how backpacks work, check out our guide on how to pack your backpack.
 And if you need help choosing a pack, check out our buyer’s guide to find the best backpacking backpack.